 1 participation in TAP.
 There is also disagreement on the average TAP discount per 2 participant and the monthly consumption per TAP Participant.
 3 4 We would note that the change in the number of TAP participants as well as changes in 5 the average TAP discount per participant and the monthly consumption per TAP 6 participant impacts factors in the formula used to calculate TAP Rider rates for the Next 7 Rate Period.
 So, changes in those "inputs" will result in different TAP Rider rates for the 8 Next Rate Period.
 9 10 A. AVERAGE MONTHLY NUMBER OF TAP PARTICIPANTS 11 12 7.
 THE DEPARTMENT'S TAP-R FILING ASSUMES 55,974 CUSTOMERS WILL 13 BE PARTICIPATING IN TAP BY JUNE 2024.
 WHAT IS THE LEVEL OF TAP 14 PARTICIPATION AS OF MARCH 31, 3024?
 15 7.
 Actual TAP participation was 49,658 as of March 31, 2024.
 TAP-enrolled customers are 16 counted as TAP participants each month that they receive a TAP bill.
 17 18 The Department expects that TAP participation will average 55,974 participants per 19 month in the Next Rate Period, as we noted above.
 Actual and average enrollment and 20 participation have been significantly higher than they have been in the past because a 21 large group of new candidates have been enrolled in TAP via a new data-sharing "pre- 22 qualification" effort, at the recommendation and direction of the Rate Board and Public 23 Advocate.
-The City's Office of Integrated Data for Evidence and Action ("IDEA") 24 provided the Water Revenue Bureau ("WRB") with a data set of candidates who were 25 pre-qualified by IDEA for enrollment in TAP because they participated in other assistance programs that generally include eligibility of 133% of the federal poverty guideline, according to that customer's household size, and so met TAP's income and residency requirements, and were in the WRB billing system.
-WRB started enrolling candidates from the IDEA data set on February 13, 2024 and TAP enrollment increased rapidly.

-8. ARE THERE MORE CUSTOMERS IDENTIFIED VIA IDEA PRE-

-8 QUALIFICATION THAT CAN POTENTIALLY BE ENROLLED?
+The City's Office of Integrated Data for Evidence and Action ("IDEA") 24 provided the Water Revenue Bureau ("WRB") with a data set of candidates who were 25 pre-qualified by IDEA for enrollment in TAP because they participated in other

+1 assistance programs that generally include eligibility of 133% of the federal poverty 2 guideline, according to that customer's household size, and so met TAP's income and 3 residency requirements, and were in the WRB billing system.
+WRB started enrolling 4 candidates from the IDEA data set on February 13, 2024 and TAP enrollment increased 5 rapidly.
+6 7 8.
+ARE THERE MORE CUSTOMERS IDENTIFIED VIA IDEA PRE- 8 QUALIFICATION THAT CAN POTENTIALLY BE ENROLLED?
 9 8.
 Yes.
 Refer to Exhibit RFC-1.
-Analysis of the initial IDEA dataset before pre-qualification 10 began showed that roughly 38,000 customers in the dataset of 53,407 were not already 11 TAP participants and were therefore eligible to be pre-qualified for TAP.
-However, to be 12 conservative, it was expected that 10% of eligible customers on the list would not be 13 successfully enrolled, such as those who have changed addresses or left the service area 14 entirely since participating in the partner program.
-90% of 38,000 translates to 34,000, 15 but it is possible that more than 34,280 customers may be enrolled between December 16 2023 and August 2024.
-In other words, more than 34,000 new customers may be enrolled 17 in TAP once all processing is completed.
+Analysis of the initial IDEA dataset before pre-qualification 10 began showed that 34,000 or more customers were not already 11 TAP participants and were therefore eligible to be pre-qualified for TAP.
+However, to be 12 conservative, it was expected that not all eligible customers on the list would be 13 successfully enrolled, such as those who have changed addresses or left the service area 14 entirely since participating in the partner program.
+Actual data indicates that enrollment 15 levels are highly likely to exceed the initial 34,000 estimate.
+16 In other words, more than 34,000 new customers may be enrolled in TAP once all 17 processing is completed.
+18 19 9.

-19 9.
 IS THERE POTENTIAL FOR ADDITIONAL CUSTOMERS?

-9. Yes.
-While the current pre-qualification effort will begin to wind down as WRB finishes processing all IDEA pre-qualified candidates in the coming months, and IDEA will provide smaller data sets of pre-qualified candidates monthly, there are no plans for other major pre-qualification efforts at this time.
-Customers can still apply to be in TAP via paper or online applications, and the Department and WRB will continue outreach efforts to enroll customers.
+20 9.
+Yes.
+While the current pre-qualification effort will begin to wind down as WRB finishes 21 processing all IDEA pre-qualified candidates in the coming months, and IDEA will 22 provide smaller data sets of pre-qualified candidates monthly, there are no plans for other 23 major pre-qualification efforts at this time.
+Customers can still apply to be in TAP via 24 paper or online applications, and the Department and WRB will continue outreach efforts 25 to enroll customers.